x20xCurtiZx21x/Pokemon_Stat_Calculator/README.md

 ## What is Included?
 - Stat calculation based on the user's given information including the name, nature, IVs, and EVs of the Pokemon
+- Allows user to save a build for a Pokemon

 ## Anything planned for the Future?
 Here are a few things I might add to the calculator: